nick-gauthier/anthromes/README.md

 ## Anthromes classification

-The main function of the package is get\_anthromes(), which applies the anthromes v2.1 classification algorithm originally presented in &gt;
+The main function of the package is anthrome\_classify(), which applies the anthromes v2.1 classification algorithm originally presented in &gt;
 Ellis, E.C., A.H.W.
 Beusen, K. Klein Goldewijk, (202). *Anthropogenic
 Biomes: 10,000 BCE to 2015 CE*.
 Land, 9 (5). &gt;
 <https://doi.org/10.3390/LAND9050129>